PointsBet began its operations in 2017 in Australia.

 PointsBet.com offers many traditional betting options, but it sets itself apart from other sportsbooks with “PointsBetting,” a high-risk type of wager that gives players the opportunity to win more depending on how “right” they are.

 The company is partners with two well-known figures in American sports, former NFL All-Pro Cornerback Darrelle Revis and NBA Hall-of-Famer Allen Iverson, both of whom are PointsBet brand ambassadors.

 PointsBet has a new player offer that is quite unusual in the New Jersey and Iowa legal sports betting market.
-Basically PointsBet will boost your bankroll by $100 if you make a $50 deposit.
+First off, they will provide you $25 in free bets just for signing up for an account.

 |Online Sportsbook||PointsBet Online Sportsbook|